radimsmid/doc.bigclown.cz/docs/README.md

 The whole content is written in Markdown (with GitHub Flavored Markdown support).

+### Minor Updates and Fixes...

-For minor updates and fixes, please do not hesitate to click on **EDIT THIS PAGE** button available on every page of this site, and send us a pull request directly from GitHub online editor.
+Please do not hesitate to click on **EDIT THIS PAGE** button available on every page of this site, and send us a pull request directly from GitHub online editor.

-If you want to write an article:
+### Writing Article

 1. Fork [this repository](https://github.com/bigclownlabs/doc.bigclown.com) to your GitHub account.